anil-kumar-99/React-Assignment-Quiz-App/README.md

 **Features**

-Fetches questions from a mock REST API using fetch.
+-Fetches questions from a mock REST API using fetch.

-Timer for each question  with automatic submission on timeout.
+-Timer for each question  with automatic submission on timeout.

-Shows one question at a time and calculates the score at the end.
+-Shows one question at a time and calculates the score at the end.

-Submit button for manual answer submission.
+-Submit button for manual answer submission.

-Restart quiz functionality.
+-Restart quiz functionality.

-Clean, responsive UI using pure CSS.
+-Clean, responsive UI using pure CSS.

-Implements React hooks (useState, useEffect, useMemo) and a custom hook for quiz logic.
+-Implements React hooks (useState, useEffect, useMemo) and a custom hook for quiz logic.

 **Project Structure**
 timed-quiz-game/